PhilipNaudus/simple_site-gh-pages/pages/tang/mulan_temple_du_mu.md

 <small><a href="https://fanti.dugushici.com/ancient_proses/27451">Original Chinese text</a></small><br /><br />
 </blockquote>

-The fact that this poem is titled <i>Mulan Temple</i> seems suprising.
-After all, the poem itself has nothing to do with a temple.
-[A memorial which was erected during the Yuan Dynasy](../yuan/memorial_filial_general) reveals that this poem was used as a sacred text by a Taoist sect which revered Mulan as a goddess.
-These Taoists were probably the ones who chose the title for this poem.
+The title of this poem was most likely chosen by the followers of a Taoist sect who began to use this poem as one of their sacred texts (see [A Memorial to the Filial General]).